scientific-dev/quickmongo.py/docs/database/methods.md

 | key  | string | ID |
 | symbol | string | +, -, *, /, ^ |
 | amount | int | Number to do math |

+> You can even use add() and subtract() to make it short with key, amount as parameter...